Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Pseudo-bolometric Light Curve

 We used extinction and K-corrected measurements in ZTF passbands to construct the pseudo-bolometric light curve of AT 2021lwx.
 We interpolate the light curves using higher order polynomials to account for measurements at missing epochs.
 Each observed epoch is then fit to a black body spectral energy distribution, thereby calculating pseudo-bolometric luminosities, black body temperatures and black body radii as a function of time.
 We estimate the flux outside the observed passbands by extrapolating the black body fit.
 We only used the ZTF forced photometry measurements to construct the pseudo-bolometric light curves due to its dense sampling and long-term coverage, as compared to the ATLAS measurements.
 The photometry is not corrected for intrinsic host extinction, which is unknown.

-AT 2021lwx has a peak luminosity of log\,L$_{\text{max}} = 45.7$ erg\,s$^{-1}$, making it among the most luminous transients ever observed.
+AT\,2021lwx has a peak luminosity of log\,(L$_{\text{max}} / [\text{erg}/\text{s}]$) = 45.7, making it among the most luminous transients ever observed.
 We measure a peak absolute magnitude of M$_{r} = - 25.7 $ mag in ztf-$r$ passband.
 We estimate the radiated energy of AT2021lwx to be $ E = 9.7 \times 10^{52}$ erg by integrating the bolometric light curve from -133 to 300 days in the rest-frame.
 We note that AT 2021lwx is still an evolving transient and the estimated energy is a lower limit.
-The black body fits indicate a peak temperature of 1.6 $\times 10^{4}$ K during the initial phase of evolution and subsequently drops to 1.2 $\times 10^{4}$ K. The black body radius expands steadily to 3 $\times 10^{15}$ cm until approximately 90 days from peak and slowly recedes to $10^{15}$ cm at later epochs.
+The black body fits indicate a peak temperature of 1.6 $\times 10^{4}$ K during the initial phase of evolution and subsequently drops to 1.2 $\times 10^{4}$ K. This peak temperature of is relatively cooler compared to other TDEs with temperatures $\geq 2 \times 10^{4}$ K \citep{Velzen2021}.
+The black body radius expands steadily to 3 $\times 10^{15}$ cm until approximately 90 days from peak and slowly recedes to $10^{15}$ cm at later epochs.
 Figure \ref{fig:bolometric_barbie} shows the bolometric light curve, color evolution, and black body temperature evolution of AT 2021lwx.
 The color evolution from bluer to redder magnitudes of AT 2021lwx is consistent with the black body temperature evolution.